Ratayczak/SignalSnap-PyTorch/docs/scientific-background.md

 $$
 S_{z_1,z_2,z_3,z_4}^{(4)}(\omega_k, \omega_l, \omega_p) \approx \frac{N C_4(a_k, b_l, c_p, d_{k+l+p}^\ast)}{T \sum_{i=0}^{N-1}g_i^3 g_i^\ast}.
 $$

+The displayed spectral normalizations are the sampled-data form.
+Timestamp-only tuples use the corresponding continuous window normalization.
+For mixed tuples, SignalSnap evaluates the timestamp window on the sampled-data grid and uses the discrete overlap sum of all participating window factors, multiplied by the sampling interval.
+The cumulant algebra remains the same.

 $a_k$ denotes the Fourier coefficients of the first channel, $b_k$ the coefficients of the second channel, and so on.
 The cumulants $C_1(\ldots), \ldots, C_4(\ldots)$ must be estimated from finite